USAJOBS/help-center/faq/account/login-gov.md

 If you use a different email address when signing up for login.gov, we won't be able to automatically link your profile.
 But, we can use your USAJOBS primary or secondary email address to help you recover your profile.

 We recommend you don’t use a .gov, .mil or .edu email address.
-Instead, you should use a non-government email address when you create your login.gov account.
+Instead, you should use a personal (non-government) email address when you create your login.gov account.

 [You also can’t use an email address you share with someone else](#can-i-share-a-logingov-account-with-another-person).